K1rakishou/Fuck-Storage-Access-Framework/README.md

   })
 ```

 Be aware that when creating a file with a name of already existing file in the directory, SAF will append "(1)" at the end of the new file.
-You will probably want to delete the old file before creating a new one.

 ### Use a user-provided directory as a file-dump throughout the app's lifetime.